-Nuclear Energy requires a small land footprint
+Nuclear Energy requires a small land footprint.

-“Because of the small land and mining footprint, emissions free power, and waste management standards, nuclear power is the most scalable and environmentally friendly energy source on earth.” (generationatomic.org)
+“Because of the small land and mining footprint, emissions-free power, and waste management standards, nuclear power is the most scalable and environmentally friendly energy source on earth.” (generationatomic.org)

-Nuclear Energy create long-term well-paid jobs
+Nuclear Energy creates long-term well-paid jobs.

 “Nuclear power provides high paying jobs and tax revenue to our communities.
 Many jobs in nuclear power are among the highest paying jobs available to people without a college degree, and the industry is a leading employer of veterans.” (generationatomic.org)

-Nuclear is the safest form of energy production
+Nuclear is the safest form of energy production.

 “All methods of producing energy have risks.
 Nuclear is statistically the safest.
 Every year, millions of people die from coal pollution, and workplace deaths in from other generation sources generate casualties at a higher rate than nuclear.” (generationatomic.org)

-Renewables won’t solve climate change alone
+Renewables won’t solve climate change alone.

 “Renewables play an important role in decarbonizing our energy portfolio, but they can’t do it alone.
 Studies have shown that decarbonizing with renewables alone is slower than with nuclear, so we need all the clean energy we can get.
 Carbon emissions in many countries correlate strongly with nuclear capacity.” (generationatomic.org)

-Nuclear Energy provide economic growth
+Nuclear Energy provides economic growth.